Surrey coach crash victim Michael Molloy's song released

-"Michael's passion for music and his talent was one of the qualities which defined him and we want the rest of the world, through his music, to understand and appreciate in a small way just what a special human being he was."'Fulfil his ambition'
+"Michael's passion for music and his talent was one of the qualities which defined him and we want the rest of the world, through his music, to understand and appreciate in a small way just what a special human being he was."

 Michael's mother Frances said: "The release of Michael's single will represent a small step in the long and hard job of rebuilding our lives."